Kindergeld in Germany

 Once you submit your application online or in the office, you will receive a reply from the concerned office within three weeks to two months.
 If your application is approved and there is no issue, you will get your child's benefit directly to your bank account monthly.
 If your application is rejected, you can submit an appeal or the required documents or proofs within one month.

 No, you cannot.
-Application through a phone call, or email.
+Application through a phone call or email is not allowed.
 You can also not apply through an oral application.

 Yes, Kindergeld is tax-free.
 Being a parent or guardian, you must file a tax declaration yearly to enjoy benefits from tax savings.
 If you submit a tax declaration yearly, you will also enjoy benefits like childcare expenses and school fees.